What sort of personal information do we usually collect?

 - Provide you with relevant insurance, health, dental, optical or retirement and aged care services.

-- Consider your recognition as a provider and consequently pay our members for any services you provide in accordance with our arrangements or any other obligations.
+- Consider your recognition as a provider or register you and consequently pay our members for any services you provide in accordance with our arrangements or any other obligations.

 How do we use your personal information?